 EXPERT: There’s just one more thing we need to discuss before I tell you about the Red Algorithm.
 Something so close to us, we hardly notice it.
 Our credit scores.
 Historians are fond of comparing credit scores to money, but this is inaccurate, as credit scores are more similar to the honour system societies used before money.
 For example, early inhabitants of this continent didn’t use money to procure and distribute goods among themselves; instead, they kept their wares in communal storehouses everybody had access to.
 And, being a tightly-knit community, they had a good idea of what constitutes a fair share.
 So when Sleepy Horse came to get his ration of corn for the week, he’d get the minimum amount to keep him fed; whereas when Eagle Eye the great hunter came to the storehouse, he’d get the best piece of meat.
 Even so, Eagle Eye was incentivized to share his lot, as his people practiced the giving economy, in which it was the individual who fed the most people and gave the most lavish gifts who held the most social capital.
 This might explain why the accumulation of wealth in the North American tribes was relatively stagnant, and why they were ultimately run over by European tribes, who practiced the hoarding economy.
 How exactly they managed to impose their primitive ways in North America, we can only speculate.
 I personally subscribe to the theory that suddenly finding themselves in a system in which the wealthiest man wasn’t the one who gifted the most, but the one who took the most, the native population chose death over taking part in a system with such repugnant values.
 History however vindicated them, as the credit score system we use today is basically the honour system scaled on the whole planet, and the way we distribute goods has much more in common with storehouses than supermarkets. …There is, however, one thing you wouldn’t be able to procure in either a storehouse or a supermarket.
 Can you guess what it is?

 VIXEN: Let’s see, what can I tell you about James Deen… And yes, that was my nickname for him - just like he’d call me Vixen.
 Told you I should have put more thought in my username, I know! [laughs] But I actually have to admit I liked it when he called me that.
 I liked it because I didn’t mind a bit of role play.
 It was new!
 It was fun!
 To be honest I often felt the real role playing happened at home when I pretended to be a contented housewife...
-Remember, I got married straight after high school, all of this was mindblowingly thrilling for me!
-One encounter led to another, which led to another, which led to a weekend getaway… And suddenly I realized all my conversations with James were in the future tense.
 It was around this time that Eve’s Apple started to really blow up.
 Which was proving to be an issue.
 After all, most people are decidedly not in a relationship with their soulmate, so when they tried the service and got to meet a vastly more suitable partner, the app naturally led to a massive increase in breakups and divorces...
 It didn’t take long for James to start encouraging me to leave my husband.
-Not that he was pressuring me or anything - he made it perfectly clear that it was his wish, but my decision.
+Not that he was pressuring me or anything - he made that perfectly clear, that it was his wish, but my decision.
 And I… I didn’t know what I wanted.
 Guess I was like a house cat who had been looking out of the window for so long, that once I was finally outside I didn’t know what to do.
-I remember James at one point asking me to imagine I’d live forever - would I still stay with one person my whole life?
-Well no - I said - I guess at some point I would walk away.
-To which he said that in that case, it was precisely because I wouldn’t live forever, that I had to walk away.
-But I couldn’t.
 I just… I wasn’t there yet.
-I felt paralyized.
+I felt paralysed.
 We all think we want to be free, when in fact there’s nothing more terrifying than freedom.